This post was originally published on Noisey UK.

 For some people, witchcraft represents nothing more than fashioning a pointy hat out of toilet rolls and defacing the household broom for a Halloween costume.
-But for teenage social outsiders like myself, it was a guiding light through many a troubled time – I have very fond memories of finding a new set of pals down the local spiritualist church and feeling like I'd discovered my life philosophy after reading Brian Bates' The Way of Wyrd.
+But for teenage social outsiders like myself, it was a guiding light through many a troubled time—I have very fond memories of finding a new set of pals down atthe local spiritualist church and feeling like I'd discovered my life philosophy after reading Brian Bates' The Way of Wyrd.
 Even my VHS equivalent of of Netflix and chill era was less awkward thanks to The Craft playing in the background.

-Much like literature and cinema, music too has been a longtime vessel for the wisdom of witchcraft and magic, as well as an intrinsic facet of ritualistic practices such as those characterising indigenous African spirituality – drumming accompanying healing ceremonies performed by Ghana's Ashanti people, say, or the ceremonial mbira dance in Zimbabwe.
-In the western forms of genres such as folk and rock, lyrics referring to witchcraft often commemorated specific historical events and figures, like the Salem witch trials (Rob Zombie's "American Witch", Marilyn Manson's "Cupid Carries a Gun") or ceremonial magician Aleister Crowley (David Bowie's "Quicksand", Iron Maiden's "Moonchild").
-Others have inadvertently captured the mood of a generation – for instance, Jethro Tull frontman Ian Anderson has claimed never to have touched recreational drugs, but it's hard to see the nonsensical narrative structure and allusions to chasing the high on "The Witch's Promise" as anything but an expression of that era's widespread LSD use.
+Much like literature and cinema, music too has been a longtime vessel for the wisdom of witchcraft and magic.
+In the Western forms of genres such as folk and rock, lyrics referring to witchcraft often commemorated specific historical events and figures, like the Salem witch trials (Rob Zombie's "American Witch", Marilyn Manson's "Cupid Carries a Gun") or ceremonial magician Aleister Crowley (David Bowie's "Quicksand", Iron Maiden's "Moonchild").
+Others have inadvertently captured the mood of a generation—for instance, Jethro Tull frontman Ian Anderson has claimed never to have touched recreational drugs, but it's hard to see the nonsensical narrative structure and allusions to chasing the high on "The Witch's Promise" as anything but an expression of that era's widespread LSD use.

 Several male artists, from Carlos Santana ("Black Magic Woman", first recorded by Fleetwood Mac) to Cliff Richard ("Devil Woman") used the figure of the witch to allude to female sexuality, while for female musicians such as Marianne Faithfull ("Witches' Song") and Kate Bush ("Waking the Witch") witchcraft has been a way to channel meditations on love, loss and misogyny.
 In later decades, artists have manifested their enthusiasm for the occult through an all-pervading atmosphere that cuts across their oeuvre: Psychick Warriors Ov Gaia's dark tribal trance, Xosar's occult-inspired techno or the ambient sounds of The Haxan Cloak come to mind, while genres such as witch house and hauntology have emerged as fully-formed musical disciples of the dark arts.